mahdibahramih/ansible-pptp-vpn-server/README.md

 # 2- Run playbook
-### Notify that You must modify variables and hosts in vars.yml and hosts file also you must modify users.j2 file
+### Notify that You must modify variables and hosts in vars.yml and hosts file.<br/> also you must modify users.j2 file.

 ansible-playbook site.yml -i hosts